 - Where food is prepared by the parent, it is of sufficient variety, quantity, and quality to meet their needs.

-- All food must be recorded in the diary that is not provided by the parent. (eg baking, playgroup morning teas).
+- Any food not provided by the parent must be recorded in the diary.
+This is to include the quantity given (eg baking, playgroup morning teas).

 - Children will wash their hands before and after eating.
 Faces will be cleaned respectfully after eating.

 - Children are encouraged to eat sitting down either on a mat or at a table whether inside or outside.

 - Children are encouraged to eat their ‘everyday food’ before they eat their ‘sometimes food’ such as biscuits and muesli bars etc.